TV: RIS, NHL Network-U.S., CSN-DC, Fox Sports-North, Fox Sports-Wisconsin.

 "I thought that was easily our most complete game by everybody," coach Bruce Boudreau said.
 "You get contributions from the fourth line, the penalty killing, the goaltender was great – everybody did a good job."

-: Minnesota enters Thursday's action trying to avoid a three-game losing streak.
+Wild: Minnesota enters Thursday's action trying to avoid a three-game losing streak.
 The skid reached two on Monday when the Wild suffered a 3-2 shootout loss against the Los Angeles Kings at Xcel Energy Center.
-The shootout went five rounds before Michal Handzus beat Niklas Backstrom
+The shootout went five rounds before Michal Handzus beat Niklas Backstrom for the winner.

 Minnesota ran into penalty trouble throughout the game, as it gave the Kings seven power-play chances.